jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+do i want/need v-cloak?

+oof spent way too much time on clipboard quirks... kinda got half of copy working -- a promise is returned -- https://codepen.io/cfjedimaster/pen/rNVGeXa shows how to use that with await i think

+i don't mind my global scripts being typescript because, just like in my store, i really only have to think about it in one place -- which gives me a modest level of typescript safety while freeing me from writing a whole bunch of interface glue code that makes me sad on a personal projects

+are text sliders overly circuitous?
+Do i actually need local data as opposed to be cleaner with a conmpted?
+I think maybe the challange was whether sibling computed functions work ok on same data or something something

+dunno if i love this, but using font-style italic can extend the impact of slant -- something like if slant = -10 then make it font-style-italic next maybe -- could attach an event to make that possible -- it's either this or make it a toggle because it's pretty subtle -- too subtle prob for many users' expectations

 paste/remove breaks has a slight skip... see what can do?
 I don't think safari lets me edit clipboard or something...
-Right apple seems to allow writing to clipboard but not reading it... security prob i guess
+Right apple seems to allow writing to clipboard but not reading it... security prob i guess -- I THINK I CAN JUST DO LIKE THIS: https://developer.mozilla.org/en-US/docs/Web/API/Element/paste_event

 refactor decade filter via Vue way like tabs have been